What is Subjectivity?

 This is all delusion.

 But that is because they still have an unexamined assumption: foundationalism.
 They assume that meaning requires a foundation.
 They assume that truth and value must be objective, not subjective.
-But this is just another delusion.
+But that is just another delusion.
 Truth and value are intrinsically subjective.
 They cannot be objective.

 Truth and value exist from a subjective perspective.
 You are a subject.
 So, truth and value exist from your perspective.